 The Singapore Chemical Industry Council Limited (SCIC) is the official industry association representing the Singapore Energy and Chemicals cluster in the private sector.
 It plays a proactive role in representing the interests of this manufacturing sector and continues to promote it as a major economic pillar of Singapore.

 SCIC has a membership network of more than 170 companies including key multi-national corporations (MNCs) and small & medium enterprises (SMEs) that support the entire chemical industry supply chain.
-These members provide vast resources and opportunities in supporting develop a conducive business environment for the chemical industry.
+These members provide vast resources and opportunities in supporting a conducive business environment for the chemical industry.

 Singapore Contractors Association Limited (SCAL)